3 people killed at Michigan State University; gunman dead

 Associated Press

 EAST LANSING, Mich.
-(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, before fatally shooting himself miles away amid an hourslong manhunt that forced frightened students to hide in the dark.
+(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, before fatally shooting himself miles away after an hours-long manhunt that forced frightened students to hide in the dark.

-Police announced the man’s death early Tuesday, four hours after shootings broke out, first at Berkey Hall, an academic building, and then nearby at the MSU Union, a popular hub to eat or study.
+Police announced the man’s death early Tuesday, four hours after shootings broke out at Berkey Hall, an academic building, and later nearby at the MSU Union, a popular hub to eat or study.

 “This truly has been a nightmare we’re living tonight,” said Chris Rozman, interim deputy chief of the campus police department.

-He was found dead off campus from a “self-inflicted gunshot wound,” Rozman said.
+The 43-year-old man was confronted by police off campus before killing himself with a “self-inflicted gunshot wound,” Rozman said.

-Rozman said it was too early to know a motive and whether the man had some type of affiliation with the university.
-His name was not immediately released.
+His name was not immediately released, nor any details about the gun or what police found at the scene.
+Rozman said the man was not a student or employee and had no affiliation with Michigan State.

-“There’s a lot that we don’t know at this point,” Rozman said.
+“We have no idea why he came to campus to do this tonight.
+That is part of our ongoing investigation,” the deputy chief said.

 The shooting at Michigan State is the latest in what has become a deadly new year in the U.S. Dozens of people have died in mass shootings so far in 2023, most notably in California where 11 people were killed as they welcomed the Lunar New Year at a dance hall popular with older Asian Americans.